Kaiser-Yang/dotfiles/README.md

 # Screenshots

-This part will only show the screenshots of `nvim`.
+Those screenshots is out of date.

 ## Terminal